The Described and Captioned Media Program: A Classroom Staple in 21st Century Education

 DCMP is a ready resource for developing learning communities that will promote critical thinking and group collaboration.
 As a teacher, I value this resource now more than I ever did.
 I know DCMP will continue to meet our needs as our global society continues to evolve.
 Thank you, DCMP, for being my ROCK in a very uncertain and rapidly changing world.

 About the Author

 Susan Elliott has taught the Deaf and Hard of Hearing in Colorado public schools for 31 years and became National Board Certified in 2006.
-She is currently Colorado Teacher of the Year 2009 and is one of four national finalists for National Teacher of the Year.
+She was Colorado Teacher of the Year 2009 and is one of four national finalists for National Teacher of the Year.
 Born with a progressive hearing loss, she became profoundly deaf as a teenager.
 She holds master's degrees in Deaf Education from Gallaudet University and Educational Administration and Supervision from the CSUN National Leadership Training Program.
 Since 1977 she has taught in public school programs at every level.

 Susan served as a member of the Gallaudet University Board of Trustees for 13 years and chaired the Committee on National Deaf Education.
 In 2004 Ms. Elliott was inducted into the National Hall of Fame for Persons with Disabilities.
-She presently teaches and coordinates a center-based program for the Deaf and Hard of Hearing in Douglas County, Colorado.